longhorn/website/content/docs/1.5.6/advanced-resources/deploy/node-selector.md

      See [Evicting Replicas on Disabled Disks or Nodes](../../../volumes-and-nodes/disks-or-nodes-eviction) for more details about how to do this.
    * Stop all workloads and detach all Longhorn volumes.
 Make sure all Longhorn volumes are `detached`.

-2. Set node selector for user deployed components
+2. Set the node selector for user-deployed components (for example, Longhorn Manager, Longhorn Driver, and Longhorn UI).
-    * If you install Longhorn by Rancher UI, you need to click `Edit as YAML` and copy this values into the YAML then click upgrade:
+   * If you install Longhorn through Rancher, you must copy and paste the following parameters into the YAML on the Rancher UI (click **Edit as YAML** during the upgrade) to apply the value to all user-deployed components.
+        ```yaml
+        global:
+          nodeSelector:
+            label-key1: "label-value1"
+        ```
+    * You can also specify the node selector for each user-deployed component and it will override the global setting.
         ```yaml
         longhornManager:
           nodeSelector: